 The name Napa Valley creates romantic visions of rolling hills, endless vines, rustic architecture, and deep red wines, but for most people, it also means expensive.
 As one of California’s most beautiful and special regions, Napa Valley attracts visitors from all over the world and therefore is not geared toward budget travel.
 However, with a few tricks, you can definitely get more out of your travel experience for less and visit Napa Valley on a budget.
-(See my 3-day itinerary on Amazon for more ideas: (click the image for a link to the book):
+See my 3-day itinerary and these guidebooks for more ideas: (click the image for a link to the book):

 The first time I stayed in Napa Valley, the concierge told me that I should come back in the winter when “prices are lower but service is double.”
 The valley’s low season is December-April.
 Winter in Northern California is the rainy season, but the weather can be mild, with sunny days and temperatures in the 50s, 60s, and even 70s.
 Spring starts early here, even in February with cold mornings and evenings but daytime temperatures often in the 70s.